mkbabb/parse-that/docs/tranches/B/artifacts/pass3/s/README.md

 ## Ruling and remainder

-Advance the mapped/spanned literal-choice terminal representation as the leading terminal subfamily.
-Do not yet advance `compile` as a runtime surface.
-The measured minimum is a conservative observed floor, not the required bootstrap CI-low admission proof.
+Keep the mapped/spanned literal-choice representation as private research evidence only.
+Do not advance `compile` or any second runtime surface.
+The historical observed minimum was neither a confidence bound nor an equal-boundary admission proof.

 Still open: